Pheucticus ludovicianus

 In the western Loup River drainage, it is scarce; it was considered an “uncommon migrant of uncertain status” at NNF Bessey in the early 1990s (Bray 1994).
 There is no evidence of breeding, but recent reports from the western drainage are 29 Jun 2016 Greeley Co, two at a Burwell feeder, Garfield Co 11 Jun 2011, two in Loup Co 26 Jun 2010, and five reports in Custer Co 20 Jun 2009, 29 Jun 2016, 3 Jul 2016, 14 Jun 2021, and 5 Jun 2023.
 Mollhoff (2016) showed three breeding season reports 2006-2011 in Custer Co, as in the first atlas period 1984-1989 (Mollhoff 2001).

-In the North Platte River Valley, there are few reports; this area is well within the range of Black-headed Grosbeak, and reports are likely lingering westerly spring migrants, such as the presence of a male at a Mitchell, Scotts Bluff Co feeder with a Black-headed Grosbeak family 24 Jul 2004.
+In the North Platte River Valley, there are few reports; this area is well within the range of Black-headed Grosbeak, and reports are likely westerly migrants lingering from spring, such as the male at a Mitchell, Scotts Bluff Co feeder with a Black-headed Grosbeak family 24 Jul 2004.
 However, Brown and Brown (2001) stated that “it presumably breeds in the [Keith Co] area.
 No nests have been found, but one bird with a brood patch was mist-netted 16 May.”
 The only other recent reports west of Keith Co are of one in Gering, Scotts Bluff Co 10 Jul 2013, one in the Wildcat Hills, Scotts Bluff Co 19 Jun 2023, and reports at Crescent Lake NWR, Garden Co 2-13 Jun 2008 and 5 Jun 2010.

 Elsewhere in the Panhandle, where Jun-Jul reports are most likely lingering spring migrants or the occasional phenotypically “pure” bird at the west edge of the hybrid zone (Short 1961), there is no evidence of nesting of Rose-breasted Grosbeaks; the few reports are 13 Jun 2009 Chadron SP, Dawes Co, 10-15 Jun 2006 Smith Lake WMA, Sheridan Co, 20 Jun 1998 northeast of Chadron, Dawes Co, 20 Jul 2012 Sowbelly Canyon, Sioux Co, a singing male in Dawes Co 19 Jul 1979 (Rosche 1982), 8 Aug 1992 Dawes Co, and 10 Aug 2014 Wildcat Hills SRA, Scotts Bluff Co.